faturita/faturita.github.io/_portfolio/portfolio-10.md

 Development of a rehabilitation VEST based on vibrotactile biofeedback to aid in post-stroke neurorehabilitation procedures aimed to restore dynamic balance.

 ## Scope
 Stage one involves only creating the VEST and test clinical hypothesis.
+The second stage is to create a good forecaster of the falling situation.
+The third stage involves reading EEG information to deterine the intention of movement directly from the EEG signals.

-* *Technologies*: IoRT, IMU
+* *Technologies*: IoRT, IMU, EEG, BCI

 Paper: https://arxiv.org/pdf/2301.06528.pdf